datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 Next, calculate the mean and standard deviation of the living area sample and save these statistics to sensibly named objects.

 `@hint`
+You can create the upper confidence limit just like you did the lower: just make sure to switch the (-) to a (+)!

 `@pre_exercise_code`
 ```{r}